 Want a second opinion?

-Come to walk-in hours to have a peer coach review your cover letter or help you start writing one.
+Come to walk-in hours to get feedback on your cover letter or help with writing one.